langchain-ai/langchain/docs/index.rst

 Welcome to LangChain
 ==========================

-LangChain is a framework for developing differentiated applications powered by language models.
+LangChain is a framework for developing applications powered by language models.
 We believe that the most powerful and differentiated applications will not only call out to a language model via an api, but will also:

 - Be data-aware: connect a language model to other sources of data
 - Be agentic: Allow a language model to interact with its environment